jonmikeli/azureiotdevicesimulator5-pnp/README.md

  *Twin*
  Any change in the Desired properties is notified and handled by the device.

- The device reports changes in different types of information to the Microsoft Azure IoT Hub.

 ### Module level (C2M/M2C)
 The devices module have not been updated to integrate IoT Plug and Play features.
 This should be done in a near future.